boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 Some deployment use cases for NRLP are provided below:

-* A network may advertize a NRLP when it is overloaded, including when it is under attack.
+* A network may advertize an NRLP when it is overloaded, including when it is under attack.
 The rate limit policy is basically a reactive policy that is meant to adjust the behavior of connected hosts to better control the load during these exceptional events.

 * Discovery of rate limit policy applied on attachment circuits (peering links, CE-PE links, etc.).